lynnlilu/lynnlilu.github.io/_pages/about.md

 \[Nov.
 2019\] My advisor (@ Rutgers) Prof. Yingying Chen is elevated to IEEE fellow of the year 2020.
 Congratulations!
 [Link](https://www.ece.rutgers.edu/news/professor-yingying-chen-elevated-ieee-fellow)

-\[Nov.
-2019\] I was invited to give the talk about ubiquitous sensing and computing on cyber security and privacy at Zhejiang University of Technology.
+[//]: #  (\[Nov.
+2019\] I was invited to give the talk about ubiquitous sensing and computing on cyber security and privacy at Zhejiang University of Technology.)

 \[Nov.
 2019\] I received the travel grant from the Global Young Scientists Summit Singapore 2020.